XinL1an/LVO-DTA-NMA/README.md

-# Bayesian DTA-NMA Code Candidate
+# Bayesian DTA-NMA Code for NCCT-Based AI LVO Triage

 This folder contains a cleaned RStudio-ready code package for the Bayesian diagnostic test accuracy network meta-analysis.